anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
 So I decided to run several experiments on Convoltions.
-Not only one, but several which the current one constitutes the first one.
+Not only one, but several which the current article constitutes the first one.
 </p>

 <br/><br/>